Here is some information which may help you in your search for a Scottie.

 be well

 bred.
-Males should weigh 19-22 LB and females 18-21.
-Go to
+Adult males should weigh 19-22 LB and females 18-21.

 website

-of the AKC (URL below) and print the Scottie standard.
+of the AKC (URL below), and print the Scottie standard.
 Be familiar

 with